lambda-snail/uuid-lib/README.md

 };
 ```

-where rng_t is a template type parameter that will also be passed to the ctor of the uuid.
+where `rng_t` is a template type parameter that will also be passed to the `ctor` of the UUID.
 It can be used to specify
-implementation specific random number generators if the defaul one that comes with the library is not sufficient for
+implementation specific random number generators if the default one that comes with the library is not sufficient for
 whatever reason.
-The default random number generator is called xoroshiro128pp and will be used by default.
+The default random number generator is called `xoroshiro128pp`.

 ## Links